Skip to content

 The easiest and most common way to create a simple, cost effective stud wall or ceiling is the timber stud partition system.
 Ideally constructed from 100x50mm timber, following industry standard practices, it is within the means of most competent DIY enthusiasts.
 There are lots of YouTube videos that show how this is done.
 Soundstop don’t supply the timber but it is readily available from your local timber merchant or hardware store.

 Alternatively there are metal partition systems available, which are preferred by some and which Soundstop can supply as part of your soundproofing system.
-Again, there are plenty of good "how-to" videos online, for example:
+Again, there are plenty of good "how-to" videos online, like this one.

 Soundproofing a room within a room can best be understood if it is broken down into three sections: